Leaflet: What you will need to pay

 Appeals process

-Once your financial assessment is complete, if you think we have made a mistake, you can appeal the outcome of our decision.
+Once your financial assessment is complete, if you think we have made a mistake or you do not agree with the outcome, you can appeal.
 We will provide more information on this at the time of your financial assessment.

 How to pay us

-There are different ways you can pay for your care and support.
+There are different ways you can pay your invoices for your care and support.
 The easiest way is by Direct Debit.
 You’ll find more information about how to pay on your invoice.

 Getting involved